Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 There was a moment of silence between as they were considering how to deal with the situation.
 Noah still prefer the logical way of persuasion.
 He turned away from looking at her, feeling uneasy as he searched for the 'right' words, "Look, I know... it was a snap decision.
 I understand why you're upset.
 Let's just... take it easy tonight, take a moment to breathe."

 Her lips shuddered.
 He clearly didn't understood.
-Her emotional needs was replaced by an inferior logical needs; he did not synchronize with her feelings.
+Her emotional needs was replaced by an inferior logical needs.
 On the verge of tears, mind hijacked, she snapped back, "Why wouldn't I be upset?
 Take **what** easy?
 We rest today, and tomorrow...
 Before I know it, *it'll be time*... **And then I'll be...**"

 "I mean, I get that, but we-" He took two futile steps forward.

 As her tears leaked, she closed her eyes and drooped her head, cut him off, "You don't **get it!
-Not at all!**" And she ran off into the alleyway to her right.
-He watched as she left the scene.
+Not at all!**" And he watched her running off into the alleyway to her right.

-"What the spark...?"
+He was still confused, "What the spark...?"

-As some moments passed by, Sena approached from behind, prompted, "Noah, do you...
+Some moments passed by and Sena approached from behind, prompted, "Noah, do you...
 D'you think you're perfect?"

-He turned to look at her several meters away, slowly walking towards him with a sad face, "Huh?
+He turned to look at her, "Huh?
 How could I be perfect?
 I'm just a regular guy."

 "Right?
 Even Mimi has her faults.
 We're only human.
 The truth is, she's terrified.
 She needs someone to tell her.
 That everything will be all right.
 I mean, **you**."
 He waited for her next sentence, "Never seen her like this.
 Poor Mimi...
 She actually... tells you stuff."
 She looked to her side, _probably_ expressing her envy.

 Looking to the alleyway where she ran off, he commented, "I have seen her thoughts, you know."

-She rejected his remark, "En-nuh-nuh-nuh, I'm not talking about any of that.
+She rejected his remark, "Nuh-nuh-nuh, I'm not talking about any of that.
 She just... needed to vent."

 "She did?"